nate-xyz/chess-cli/README.md

   - BULLET CHALLENGES BUG: when minutes are < 3 minutes for a realtime challenge, api provides an empty json for the GameFull event.

 ### online
-  - see and join ongoing games
-    - api request
-    - screen
-  - see incoming and outgoing challenges, join game from accept

   - challenge construction
     - set default interval position
     - custom starting position option for challenges
     - see variants on board

 ### online game client
+  - leave options
+    - offer draw
+    - resign
   - post game options (rematch, new game, etc)
   - rating info next to name
   - chat